Fellow-Consulting-AG/docapp-docs/docs/doc2/zugferd.md

 ![](/_images/doc2/DOC2_Settings_Export.png)

-You need to create a new configuration via the `NEW` button:
+You need to create a new configuration via the `+ NEW` button:

 ![DOC2 Export Settings](/_images/doc2/DOC2_ExportSettings_new.png)